|Dorothy Cilenti, DrPH, MPH, MSW

 Dr. Arden Handler is the Director of the Center of Excellence in Maternal and Child Health and a Professor in the Community Health Sciences division of the UIC School of Public Health.
 Dr. Handler’s research career reflects her long-standing commitment to improve the health of women, children and families, with specific interests in exploring the factors that increase the risk for adverse pregnancy outcomes and examining ways in which the health care delivery system, particularly how prenatal care, postpartum care, and preconception/interconception/well-woman care can ameliorate these risks.
 She is a nationally renowned leader in maternal and child health advocacy, policy, epidemiology, and public health system improvement.
 Dr. Handler works on the National MCH Workforce Development Center’s Pipeline Team.

-Cindy San Miguel currently serves as the coordinator for the Title V MCH Internship and is part of the Pipeline Team for the National MCH Workforce Development Center.
-Cindy San Miguel is also the Assistant Director for the Center of Excellence (CoE) in Maternal and Child Health (MCH) at the University of Illinois at Chicago – School of Public Health.
-Her past work experience includes lung health education through the Respiratory Health Association at various ambulatory clinics of Cook County Health.
-She also previously worked as a community-based doula for young mothers in the South-Side of Chicago and was a home visitor for Healthy Start and Family Case management, serving pregnant women and children on Medicaid throughout the Chicagoland area.
-Cindy has an MPH from the UIC School of Public Health in community health sciences and maternal and child health.
+Gabriella Masini currently serves as the coordinator for the Title V MCH Internship and is part of the Pipeline Team for the National MCH Workforce Development Center.
+Gabriella is also the Assistant Director for the Center of Excellence (CoE) in Maternal and Child Health (MCH) at the University of Illinois at Chicago – School of Public Health.
+Her past work experience includes non-profit data analysis at the YMCA of the USA and student affairs assessment at University of Wisconsin – Platteville.
+She has also previously worked as an Area Hall Director at North Central College.
+Gabriella has an MSW from the University of Michigan School of Social Work in social policy and evaluation with a focus on communities and social systems.

 |Christine Bozlak, PhD, MPH